Buying a new or used PC? Learn what to check for before making a purchase.

 Genuine Microsoft Labels

-- Have been preinstalled with or licensed for Pro editions of Windows 8, Windows 8.1 and Windows 10.
+- Have been preinstalled with or licensed for Pro editions of Windows 8, Windows 8.1, Windows 10, Windows 11.

-- Have been preinstalled with or licensed for Windows 8, Windows 8.1 and Windows 10 shipping into China (with the exception of Hong Kong and Macau).
+- Have been preinstalled with or licensed for Windows 8, Windows 8.1, Windows 10, Windows 11 shipping into China (with the exception of Hong Kong and Macau).

 - Are licensed for a Windows Pro product, but have been pre-installed with a Windows 7 Professional downgrade.
 These devices are licensed for Windows 8 Pro but not pre-installed with Windows 8 Pro.
 These devices would include a GML.